vercel/next.js/errors/middleware-upgrade-guide.md

 This upgrade guide will help you understand the changes and how to migrate your existing Middleware to the new API.
 The guide is for Next.js developers who:

 - Currently use the beta Next.js Middleware features
-- Choose to upgrade to the next stable version of Next.js
+- Choose to upgrade to the next stable version of Next.js (`v12.2`)

+You can start upgrading your Middleware usage today with the latest canary release (`npm i next@canary`).

 ## Using Next.js Middleware on Vercel